+In the data, only about 11% of people contacted end up subscribing, making this classification problem highly imbalanced.
 I've tried several approaches to address the imbalance issue: using the data as is, rebalancing using the SMOTE algorithm, and simple rebalancing based on sampling the minority class at a higher rate.
-In addition, I've tried XGBoost and random forest classification in R. Finally, careful attention must be paid to the choice of the metric, which I will discuss in more detail below.
+In addition, I've tried XGBoost and random forest classification in R. Finally, accuracy cannot be used as the metric, and I chose the AUC-ROC metric as I will discuss in more detail.

 However, I would tolerate some false positives to get more yeses and would not maximize precision, which is the ratio of true positive to true positives plus false positives, per se.
 False negatives are when one predicts that the customer will say yes when they will say no. The cost of this prediction is not getting a client, something one would wish to avoid in a sales situation.
 The ratio of true positives to true positives plus false negatives is known as recall, and it is of greater importance for this problem.

 Nonetheless, I would like to strike a balance between precision and recall, using the AUC-ROC metric.
 This metric balances out the considerations in optimizing for both a small false positives and false negatives rate, and, in view of the other tools used to solve this problem, leads to the highest recall that could be achieved.